semestry/mytimetable-api-client/README.md

 -----

 The API is a bit rough, and some of the Blackboard/Sakai components are leaking through, but it should be good enough for general use.
-You need a MyTimetable 'elevated' API token and
+You need a MyTimetable 'elevated' API token and the URL of the MyTimetable API.

 ```java
 Configuration config = new Configuration();